avahe-kellenberger/nimdow/README.md

 If using an Arch Linux based distro, there is [libxft-bgra-git](https://aur.archlinux.org/packages/libxft-bgra-git/) in the AUR.

-### Clicking the status bar

-The status bar can be clicked.
-Clicking on any of the tags moves to that tag, similar to using the keyboard shortcut to go to that tag.

-Clicking the window title or the status can start a process in the same way keyboard shortcuts can.
-Simply create a `startProcess` entry with a `clickRegion` key enumerating the region you want the process to be run for.
-The first region with index 0 is the window title, and the following regions are regions in the user set status.
-To split the status into regions simly insert the ASCII unit separator special character (`0x1F`).
-If no regions are added this way the entire status will be region 1.
-Processes that are started in this way can also take arguments.
-There are six available arguments that will replace any percentage sign followed by a number in the command. `%0` can be used to get all arguments separated by spaces.
-The six arguments are:
-`%1` - the index of the printable character in the string, starting from 0 `%2` - the x coordinate of the region that was clicked `%3` - the y coordinate of the region that was clicked `%4` - the x coordinate the click occured on
-`%5` - the y coordinate the click occured on
-`%6` - the width of the region that was clicked

 ## Issues with Java Applications

 ### The fix